Geometrically Regular Black Holes with Hedgehog Scalar Hair: Physical properties of the regular black hole solution

 Accordingly,

-At the eikonal level, the real part of the mode frequency is therefore slightly larger than in Schwarzschild, whereas the damping rate is slightly smaller.
+At the level of this light-ring-based eikonal estimate, the real part of the mode frequency is slightly larger than in Schwarzschild, whereas the damping rate is slightly smaller.
 The corresponding geometric-optics estimate thus points toward a marginally higher-frequency and longer-lived ringdown.

 Eqs.~\eqref{eq:rph}--\eqref{eq:qnm} show that, for fixed ADM mass, the regular black hole is slightly more compact in the strong-field sense than Schwarzschild, with smaller characteristic orbit radii and correspondingly larger characteristic frequencies.
 At the same time, all deviations scale as $(L/GM)^3$, so they are strongly suppressed for macroscopic black holes and become relevant only in the photon-sphere and ISCO region, where the regular-core structure leaves its clearest imprint.